srimuthurajesh/Tech-Notes/JavaScript/javascript.md

 - first character must not be a digit.

 ### Datatype:
+> specifies type of data in a variable

 | **Data Type**  | **Range**                | **typeof Return** |
 |----------------|--------------------------|-------------------|